achafetz/DataPack/DataPack/README.md

 - [ ] how to deal with DP targets that also have disaggs?
 - [ ] default filter to only rows with data?
 - [ ] include mech name, mech id, prime partner; defaut to show just mech name?
+- [ ] do we include completeness? if so, how?